GreeFine/llvm-cov-host/README.md

 }
 ```

+## View reports

+Reports are accessible on the `/view/{name}/index.html` route.\
+From the example above to see the report we uploaded go to : http://localhost:8080/view/test/index.html

+> NOTE ⚠️: The access to reports is not secured by any authentication, thus making the source code accessible publicly

+# Usage in Github Workflow

+The workflow [coverage](.github/workflows/coverage.yml) is an example on how to send reports to the server

 # Features

 - [x] Generating the HTML report
 - [x] Cloning the repository to have the sources in the report
 - [x] Serving HTML reports
+- [x] Github Action example
 - [] Compare with previous reports
 - [] Keep coverage % history
 - [] Authentication
 - [] Permissions

+# Contribute

+Any contributions are welcomed !